Rock Climbing • Kayaking • Skydiving • Backpacking

 Tired of the same old leisurely outdoor activities?
 Want to get your adrenaline pumping?
 With over 200 miles of trails, three impressive state parks, and two state forests, Cumberland Valley has plenty of options to satisfy thrill seekers and to get an adrenaline fix.
 Finding an exhilarating outdoor adventure in Cumberland Valley will be the easy part of your excursion.
 The hard part is taking that leap of faith to be a little more adventurous.

 Land Recreation: If you liked climbing the monkey bars and big trees as a kid, you’ll love rock climbing at Whiskey Springs, White Rocks Trail and others.
 Safety equipment is necessary.
 Enjoy a picnic lunch surrounded by the natural beauty of the Appalachian Mountains.
-If you’d rather stay inside an alternative is the Climbnasium, which houses extensive bouldering areas.
+If you’d rather stay inside an alternative is the The Cave, a unique indoor bouldering gym with varying levels of difficulty.

 Water Recreation: A scenic canoe or kayak trip is the perfect way to cool down or to begin your day.
 If you have your own canoe or kayak float down the Conodoguinet Creek or Yellow Breeches Creek, a PA Designated Scenic River.
 If you need to rent a boat, head to Blue Mountain Outfitters.
 They will shuttle you and the boat to your starting point and arrange transportation back to their store at the end of their trip.
 They also have multiple trip opportunities for paddling down the Susquehanna River.